 Sir Terry Leahy, the former Chief Executive of Tesco, as well as Bill Currie and Iain McDonald, top-ranked city retail analysts, led the finance found and will be bringing a wealth of expertise to the company.

-Sir Terry Leahy is already taking an active role in the company, making a number of introductions with senior level contacts in the retail space.
-City retail analysts Bill Currie and Iain McDonald, who have invested in some successful consumer facing businesses before (including The Hut Group, Metapack and Zooplus), will be using their expertise in e-commerce to help guide Eagle Eye’s business strategy.
+It’s worth mentioning that Sir Terry Leahy is already taking an active role in the company, connecting with senior level contacts in the retail space.
+City retail analysts Bill Currie and Iain McDonald, who have invested in some successful consumer facing businesses previously, including The Hut Group, Metapack and Zooplus, will be using their expertise in e-commerce to help guide Eagle Eye’s business strategy.

-Steve Rothwell, CEO, Eagle Eye Solutions, said: “We are delighted to have secured the backing of such experienced and high profile figures within the industry.
+Steve Rothwell, CEO of Eagle Eye Solutions, also commented: “We are delighted to have secured the backing of such experienced and high profile figures within the industry.
 Our technology empowers retailers with physical stores to use digital marketing techniques that have worked so well online in the last 15 years.
 This funding round will enable us to accelerate our progress and sign up more retailers more quickly than we could organically.”

 By the way: If you’d like to stay up-to-date with acquisitions, funding and other interesting opportunities, make sure to subscribe to our free weekly EU-Startups Newsletter!